taliajs/php2550finalproject/README.md

 ## Files

+- `data`: This folder contains the data used for this project:
   - `isolates.csv`: This is the original data (from the NCBI Isolates Browser)
   - `isolates2.csv`: This is the data that was used for our analysis (the data after pre-processing).

 - `code`: This folder contains the code from the project.
   - `missingdata.R`: Missing data analysis.
 This file contains the code used for our initial exploratory analysis of missing data.